-The centrepiece of this beachfront resort is the expansive main pavilion, which brings together all the elements of Byron.
-Open and inviting; it houses the reception, restaurant and bar, cascading through to the lagoon pool, fire pit, spa and conference facilities beyond.
+The centerpiece of this beachfront resort is the expansive main pavilion, which brings together all the elements of Byron.
+Open and inviting; it houses the reception, restaurant, and bar, cascading through to the lagoon pool, fire pit, spa, and conference facilities beyond.

-The Graze restaurant is open for breakfast, lunch and dinner.
-Breakfast is a highlight here with a large range of unusual and tasty offerings.
+The Graze restaurant is open for breakfast, lunch, and dinner.
+Breakfast is a highlight here, with a large range of unusual and tasty offerings.
 In the evening, the restaurant opens up to the intimate pool and firepit.
-Enjoy seasonal; regional cuisine such as Moreton Bay bugs with burnt pineapple, roasted chilli and lime, betel leaves; Slow cooked Milly Hill lamb shank terrine with almond hummus and Pacific raw tuna, crispy duck skin, shitake dust and pickled cucumber.
+Enjoy seasonal regional cuisine such as Moreton Bay bugs with burnt pineapple, roasted chili, and lime, betel leaves; Slow-cooked Milly Hill lamb shank terrine with almond hummus and Pacific raw tuna, crispy duck skin, shitake dust, and pickled cucumber.

-A highlight of the week is Fire Pit Fridays, when you can enjoy amazing cocktails around the fire by the infinity pool along with complimentary nibbles (between 5 and 7 pm) and $1 local oysters freshly shucked to order.
+A highlight of the week is Fire Pit Fridays when you can enjoy amazing cocktails around the fire by the infinity pool along with complimentary nibbles (between 5:00 – 7:00 pm) and $1 USD local oysters freshly shucked to order.

 Come to Elements at any time of year.
-In the summer you can enjoy the direct beach access and laze around the pool in the heat.
-In the winter, take a dip in the heated pool and enjoy am evening cocktail while you warm your soul by the firepit, then return to your room, where you can snuggle by your own private fire place.
+In the summer, you can enjoy the direct beach access and laze around the pool in the heat.
+In the winter, take a dip in the heated pool and enjoy an evening cocktail while you warm your soul by the firepit, then return to your room, where you can snuggle by your own private fireplace.